 TOUR SIZE: This tour will be limited to 10 participants.
 However, VENT reserves the right to increase the tour limit by one in order to accommodate a couple when only one space is available.

-TOUR LEADER: Kevin Zimmer with the assistance of local guides
+TOUR LEADER: Geoff Lockwood with local guides